elunna/nerfhack-changelog/README.md

 * Samurai get to-hit and damage bonuses for two-weaponing a katana with a wakizashi.
 * The samurai quest was updated to have more water and monsters (jellyfish, more ninjas, some nagas).
 * Being satiated abuses wisdom for Samurai.
+* Samurai are also are immune to leg damage from bad kicks (xnh).

 **Skill adjustments for samurai:**

 | skill | NetHack | ->  | NerfHack |
 | ----- | ------- | --- | -------- |
 | spear | skilled | ->  | expert   |